 Configure your email client

 This document will guide you through obtaining all the details you'll need to configure most email clients.
-We've also included some more detail further on for those interested in knowing more!
+We've also included some more detail on IMAP, POP and SMTP for those interested in knowing more!

-This article assumes you using Krystal email accounts, created through your hosting cPanel.
+This article assumes you using email accounts created within your cPanel hosting.
 We have a guide that walks you through Adding a new cPanel email account.

 We support both POP and IMAP email accounts - these are the most common protocols for receiving email.
 We only support secure connections (SSL/STARTTLS).